- There is a change in the number of users (fewer users = lower traffic).

-- Generate a traffic report to see which App have a change in the amount of traffic they are sending to an API
+- Generate a traffic report to see which apps have a change in the amount of traffic they are sending to an API.

 Use contextual analytics

-Look for large changes in traffic in the All API traffic chart.
+- Look for large changes in traffic in the All API traffic chart.
 This will give you sense of when the change occurred.
-Here you can see a spike occurred on in mid August.
-When investigate further you'll want to look at this time period in particular.
+For example, suppose you see that a spike occurred in mid August.
+When you investigate further you'll want to look at this time period in particular.

-Also check the Top API movers chart.
-You can see that which APIs had the highest drop or increase in traffic.
+- Check the Top API movers chart.
+You can see which APIs had the highest drop or increase in traffic.